gustavonobreza/node-typescript-setup/README.md

  # Template to your Typescript Node project

-To start the project run
+To start the project run:
  ```bash
  $ yarn